audacity/audacity.github.io/src/pages/FAQ.md

 - **Muse Sounds:** premium collections of sampled instruments, including keys, strings, brass, woodwind, percussion, choirs and electronics.
 Hear your music played back in astonishing detail with these moving — and completely free — preset packs.
 - **Elements:** free looping sound clips.
 Drop them easily into your Audacity performances or podcasts.
-- **Muse FX:** effects plug-ins including reverb, delay, compress and more, for fine-tuning your Audacity projects.
+- **Muse FX:** effects plugins including reverb, delay, compress and more, for fine-tuning your Audacity projects.
 You can download Audacity via the Muse Hub.
 If you already have Audacity, you can download the Muse Hub and access the free extras [here](https://www.musehub.com/).